thebear132/MTG-To-XMage/README.md

 A script to fetch your decks from Moxfield, MtgGoldfish, Archideckt and Tappedout to XMage `.dck` format ready to play!
 When fetching from Moxfield, the version of the card is saved over to XMage.

+### Prerequisites
+As this script uses the Google Chrome webdriver, you will first need to install Chrome: https://www.google.com/chrome/

 ### Usage
 ```
 $ git clone https://github.com/thebear132/MTG-To-XMage